 We have additional details about each group on our website - you can Click here to learn more about what groups are running at any given time!

-For more specific questions or concerns, you can always contact our Youth & Group Coordinator, Samantha, and she can support you in selecting a group that meets your needs.
+For more specific questions or concerns, you can always contact our Youth & Group Coordinator and they can support you in selecting a group that meets your needs.

 Our groups are designed for children and youth with Autism Spectrum Disorder, however we are an inclusive centre and do not require any diagnosis for individual or group services.
 We run our groups using the principles of ABA and this method is effective for children and youth of all ages and abilities.